Proposal Guidance from NCFR Sections

 Denzel L. Jones, Chair

 The REDF Section examines the multifaceted challenges and issues that affect individuals, families, youth, and communities within sociopolitical, historical, economic, and cultural contexts.
-Our section explores social, cultural, biological, regional, and ancestral characteristics, traditions, learned behaviors, customs, and adaptive tendencies found at all levels of human ecology.
+Our work centers on ethnicity, race, and other social addresses, exploring social, cultural, biological, regional, and ancestral characteristics, traditions, learned behaviors, customs, and adaptive tendencies found at all levels of human ecology.
+We strive to advance scholarship and practice that promotes equity, justice, and well-being among racially and ethnically diverse families.

 Scholars, practitioners, and new professionals of all ethnic, racial, and diverse backgrounds are encouraged to submit proposals.
-We encourage proposals that are innovative, theoretically grounded, and methodologically rigorous to be submitted.
-Submissions should aim to stimulate new knowledge and practices that can advance the field and contribute to the well-being of racially and ethnically diverse families.
+We welcome submissions that are innovative, theoretically grounded, and methodologically rigorous.
 Accepted proposals submitted by Students or New Professionals (SNP)—who are also REDF Section members—will be considered for the SNP Best Proposal Awards for the section.
-The submission must demonstrate completed research on a topic directly related to racially and ethnically diverse families.
-We look forward to your innovative and insightful contributions that will help us explore and address the complexities of power, privilege, and differences within racially and ethnically diverse families.
+Submissions must demonstrate completed research on a topic directly related to racially and ethnically diverse families.
+We look forward to your insightful contributions that will help us explore and address the complexities of law, policy, and family life within racially and ethnically diverse communities.

 Contact: Denzel L. Jones; School of Counseling, Therapy, and Psychology; Antioch University New England; email: djones10@antioch.edu